 - Types of Credit — Do you have a healthy mix of credit cards and loans?

 When you apply for a mortgage or any other loan, lenders want to make sure that extending a loan to you isn't a problem.
-Your credit score gives lenders an insight into what type of borrower you'll be based solely on your credit history.
-Because of the shift in the economy, most home buyers should have scores in the range of 700 or higher to get an acceptable interest rate.
-If your score is lower, you can still qualify for a loan, but the interest accrued over the life of the loan could be more than double the amount of an individual having a better FICO score.
+Your FICO score gives lenders an insight into what type of borrower you'll be based solely on your credit history.
+You'll need a score of at least 700 to get a satisfactory interest rate.
+If your score is lower, you can still qualify for a loan, but the interest accrued over the life of the loan could be more than double the amount of someone having a stronger FICO score.

-Improving your FICO is the first step in owning a home.
+Getting your credit in order is the first step in buying a home.
 Contact us and we can help you get on the right track to the home of your dreams.

-There are ways to increase your score.
+You want a stronger score, but how do you get it?
 Building your FICO score takes time.
-It can be hard to make a large-scale change in your credit score with small changes, but your score can improve in a year or two by monitoring your credit report and by wisely using credit.
+It can be hard to make a large-scale change in your credit score with quick fixes, but your score can improve in a year by monitoring your credit report and by wisely using credit.
 The most important thing is to know your FICO score.
-You'll improve your credit score by using these tips:
+You'll improve your credit score by using these pointers:

-- Apply for service station cards or department store credit.
-For those who have non-existent credit or low credit, retail credit cards and gas credit cards are ways to improve credit, increase your credit limits and have a solid payment history, which will raise your credit.
-You should always avoid keeping a large balance for more than a couple of months because these types of cards more than likely have a larger interest rate.
+- Store cards and gas cards.
+For those who have non-existent credit or less-than-stellar credit, department store credit cards and gas credit cards are ways to begin your credit history, increase your spending limits and stay on top of your payments, which will raise your FICO score.
+You must always avoid carrying a high balance for too long because these types of cards normally have a larger interest rate.

-- Keep your cards in rotation.
-Whether you have older cards, or are just getting started with credit, use your cards so that your accounts maintain an active status.
-But, be sure to pay them off in no more than two or three payments.
+- Keep your cards active.
+Whether you have older cards, or are just getting started with credit, use your cards to make sure your accounts maintain an active status.
+But, pay them off in one or two payments.

-- Keep up with payments.
-How often you're late with payments greatly affects your credit score.
-It's one of the reasons people who have recently been unemployed see the biggest hit in their credit score.
-Yes, it takes longer to build up your credit with payment history, but it's the surest way to prove that you're responsible enough to make payments to a lender.
+- Stay on top of payments.
+Late payments kill your credit history.
+It's where people who have recently been unemployed see the biggest dip in their credit score.
+Yes, it takes longer to build up your credit with payment history, but it's the surest way to prove that you're responsible enough to make payments to a bank.

 - Ensure that your credit history is correct.
-If you discover incorrect items on your credit report, contact the bureau requesting that the item be removed.
-If you have a common name or the same name as a family member, you'll want to pay extra attention to make sure the activity reported is correct.
+If you find mistakes on your credit report, contact the bureau requesting that the item be removed.
+If you have a common name or the same name as a family member, you'll want to give extra care to make sure the activity reported is correct.

-Knowing the methods you can use to raise your FICO score, you're one step closer to becoming a homeowner.
-Keep in mind that when it's time to apply for a loan to purchase a home, you'll want to keep your credit inquiries within a two-week window to avoid a negative mark on your credit score.
-With the help of Future Home Realty, the loan process can be a stress-free experience so you, too, can become a homeowner.
+Now that you know more about credit reporting, you'll be able to successfully take the first steps to homeownership, and that is improving your FICO score.
+Remember that when it's time to apply for a loan to purchase a home, you'll want to keep your applications within a two-week window to avoid a negative mark on your credit score.
+With the help of Future Home Realty, the loan application process is sure to go more smoothly so you, too, can become a homeowner.

-To learn more, visit myFICO.com, Fair Isaac's informational site and review your credit history for free at annualcreditreport.com.
+Get more information by visiting myFICO.com, Fair Isaac's informational site and you can review all of your credit reports for free each year at annualcreditreport.com.
 And, for a small payment, you can get your FICO score from each bureau on their websites: equifax.com, experian.com and transunion.com.